Jasu Patel: "Patel's Test"

 India was out for 152 before close on the first day.
 Patel got his first wicket on the second morning when he caught Gavin Stevens left-handed off an attempted big hit.
 At lunch, Australia were well on top at 128 for 1.
 Till that point of time, Patel had bowled from the city end, where he had not been able to exploit the footmarks created by the left arm bowlers Alan Davidson and Ian Meckiff.
 Amarnath presumably had a word with the captain, Ramchand, during lunch.
 Patel switched to the pavilion end after the break.

 Patel's first ball after lunch went between the bat and pad to bowl Colin McDonald.
 Norman O'Neill who replaced him was all at sea and offered an easy chance to Bapu Nadkarni at midwicket, who missed it.
 This was to deprive Patel of a chance to take all ten wickets.
 Neil Harvey completed fifty before he was bowled.
 Patel pitched one well outside left-handed Harvey's off-stump.
 Harvey raised the bat and left it but the ball cut back and hit the stumps.

 Once Harvey was out, the others followed quickly.
 Davidson hit out at the end to take the score to 219.
 O'Neill, bowled by a full-toss from Chandu Borde, was the only wicket that Patel missed.
 His figures were 9 for 69.

 India batted much better in the second innings to set Australia 225 to win in 400 minutes.
 Patel dismissed Stevens, and Polly Umrigar took the important wicket of Harvey before the close of the fourth day.
 Umrigar took two more wickets on the final morning to reduce Australia to 61 for 4.
 Patel took four of the remaining five wickets, Gordon Rorke being unable to bat.
 Australia was all out for 105 and India won by 119 runs.
 It was India's first win over Australia.

 Patel's 14 for 124 remained the best Test bowling figures by an Indian bowler for nearly thirty years until they were bettered by Narendra Hirwani.
 Patel's 9 for 69 stood as the best bowling in a Test innings by an Indian bowler till Anil Kumble took 10 for 74 forty years later.

 Remaining career

 The Kanpur Test stayed as the lone bright spot in Patel's Test career.
 He played two more Tests in the series for five wickets.
 They were his last Test matches.

-He played two more years of first class cricket and ended up with 140 wickets for Gujarat in the Ranji Trophy.
+Patel played two more years of first-class cricket and ended up with 140 wickets for Gujarat in the Ranji Trophy.
 He and Vijay Hazare were the first cricketers to be honoured with the Padma Shri.
+He died on 12 December 1992, aged 68.